-Applications for Broadway In Chicago’s 2019 Illinois High School Musical Theatre Awards are available!
-Click here to apply!
+School applications for the 2019 Illinois High School Musical Theatre Awards are now closed.
 Click here to be added to Broadway In Chicago’s Illinois High School Musical Theatre Awards email list.
 You will receive updates when new information is available.

 2019 Broadway In Chicago’s IHSMTA: Musicals must take place prior to April 14, 2019

 For 2020 IHSMTA, High School Musicals must take place before April 19, 2020.

 - Eligible high schools must be public or private schools within the state of Illinois.